 Maybe once upon a time, in the ‘golden age’ of travel writing (whenever that was – it seems to span a variety of generations according to my conversations with colleagues), there were editors who really would just call you up and ship you off to wherever they wanted to cover next.
 But today it’s a very different climate.

 I don’t know about what it used to be like.
 But I do know about what it’s like now.

-I’ve been on both sides of the coin: I’ve done freelance work, touting for business from publications I admire and respect, and now I’m the web editor for one of them, in a full-time staffer job (still occasionally touting for business elsewhere).
+I’ve been on both sides of the coin: I’ve done freelance work, touting for business from publications I admire and respect, and now I’m an editor in a full-time staffer job (still occasionally touting for business elsewhere).

 By no means do I know it all, but I hope to be able to provide insight from my colleagues and friends in the industry to give some well-rounded, practical advice.

 If you’re still suspicious, head here to find out how I became a travel writer and figure out whether or not my advice might mean anything to you.

 Why am I giving all this information away for free?